Check It Out!®

-Greater Atlanta Hadassah and Northside Hospital were recently awarded a grant in the amount of $3,750 by It’s The Journey, Inc., producer of the Atlanta 2-Day Walk for Breast Cancer.
-The grant will fund the Check It Out!® breast health and cancer awareness program in high schools in the greater Atlanta community.
-This grant is one of 19 It’s The Journey awarded this year to breast cancer programs across Georgia.
+In 2013 and in September 2014, Greater Atlanta Hadassah and Northside Hospital were awarded grants of $3,750 and $2,094 by It’s The Journey, Inc., producer of the Atlanta 2-Day Walk for Breast Cancer.
+The grant funded the Check It Out!® breast health and cancer awareness program in high schools in the greater Atlanta community.
 “Grant funding allows our program to distribute information about breast health, including reminders about the importance of breast self examination, to everyone who attends a Check It Out!® presentation.
 We ask the young women to share the information with their friends and family members, too,” says Ellen Banov, Greater Atlanta Hadassah Check It Out!® program chair.
 Pictured left to right: Glenn Martin, It's The Journey Chairman of the Board; Susan Casella, Northside Hospital; Ellen Banov, Check It Out! ® Chair; Laurel Sybilrud, It's The Journey Grants Chair; and Kimberly Goff, It's The Journey Executive Director.

 Breast health education efforts are typically aimed at adult female audiences.
 Our target audiences, i.e. older teens, college students, and young working women, tend to be overlooked based on the assumption that they are “too young” to worry about the disease.
 From our volunteer efforts and personal experience, we know that the teen years are not too early to learn to be aware of our breasts and any changes in them.
 The questions presented at our programs and the evaluations we receive show that many of the young women and their families have been touched by breast cancer, and most know someone who has been affected by it.
 They welcome the chance to learn about breast health, risk factors, and breast self-examination.
 We welcome the opportunity to teach this pre-mammography group the importance of Breast Self Examination (BSE) and early detection.